Entire solutions of two-convex Lagrangian mean curvature flows: Long-Time Existence

 By \eqref{bound_2con1} and \eqref{bound_2con2}, the eigenvalues of $D^2u_0$ satisfy $1+\ld_i\ld_j\geq\dt_1$ and $\ld_i+\ld_j\geq\dt_2$ for any $i\neq j$.
 Let $\tau = \tau(\dt_1,\dt_2)$ be given by Lemma \ref{lem_pos_cone}.
 Apply Lemma \ref{lem_booster} for this $\tau$ to get a sequence of functions, $\{F_k(x)\}_{k\in\BN}$.

 It follows from Lemma \ref{lem_pos_cone}, Lemma \ref{lem_booster} and \eqref{bound_slope} that the eigenvalues of $D^2(u_0+F_k)$ satisfy

+The reason is that the spectrum of a symmetric matrix is stable with respect to small perturbations; see for instance \cite{Tao12}*{section 1.3} and the references therein.
 A complete discussion on the perturbation theory of eigenvalues of matrices can be found in \cite{Kato76}*{ch.1 and 2}.
 By \eqref{bound2}, there exist $\vep'_1,\vep'_2\in(0,1)$ depending\footnote{The dependence on the dimension $n$ is always omitted in this paper.} on $\vep_1,\vep_2$ such that

 for $u_0 + F_k$.
 Let $A$ be a symmetric matrix whose eigenvalues satisfy \eqref{bound2}.
 It is not hard to see that there exists $\dt_3>0$ such that $\dt_3 \leq A+\bfI\leq 1/\dt_3$.
 Note that $\{B:\text{ symmetric }n\times n\text{ matrix}: \dt_3\leq B\leq 1/\dt_3\}$ is a convex set, and there exists $\vep''_1, \vep''_2\in(0,1)$ such that